dibs-devs/chatter/README.md

 # Chatter

+### The master repository contains source for the reusable version of Chatter.
+If you want to test out what it looks like as a standalone app, switch to the development branch.

 #### Django-based Chat app that supports group chat and real-time updates.

 This app makes use of [Django Channels 2](http://channels.readthedocs.io) and uses